-But before focusing on hiring, it's important to familiarize yourself with all the different jobs within a restaurant.
-Many homeowners can't tell the difference between a head chef and a kitchen manager and wonder why their business isn't working well.
-Being informed about the different restaurant positions will help you find the right people.
-As the job suggests, assistant managers are responsible for assisting the general manager in the execution of his tasks.
+Before you start hiring for your restaurant, it's important to understand the different roles and responsibilities of each job.
+Many business owners don't know the difference between a head chef and a kitchen manager, and this can lead to problems.
+Being informed about the different positions in a restaurant will help you find the right people for the job.
+Assistant managers are responsible for assisting the general manager in their duties.

 This includes managing paperwork, training programs, participating in brainstorming activities, and helping with decision-making processes.
 When the general manager is away, the assistant manager takes their place.
 If you want to offer the best cuisine in town, you need to find an excellent executive chef.
 They are responsible for preparing the meals on your menu and improving your overall service.

 They also handle all cooking processes, from preparation to presentation.
 The executive chef is the second most important position in the kitchen.
 Sous chefs are like assistants to the executive chef.
 If the executive chef is away, it's the sous chef who takes charge of the kitchen.

 They must have similar experience and skills as an executive chef.
 The kitchen manager is like the general manager of the kitchen.
 Their duties include recruiting and dismissing staff, process management and optimization, inventory management, and more.
 The kitchen manager must be able to create a cohesive team with one main goal: customer satisfaction.